 The museum is closed the following major holidays: Easter Sunday, Fourth of July, Thanksgiving Day, Christmas Day and New Year’s Day.

-Some special exhibitions, programs and events carry an admission charge or registration fee beyond the museum’s suggested general admission, and include admission to the museum's permanent collection as part of the admission charge or registration fee.
+Some programs and events carry an admission charge or registration fee beyond the museum’s general admission and include admission to exhibitions and the collection galleries as part of that admission charge or registration fee.

 Parking & Directions